Grandborough: History

 Grandborough was mentioned in the Domesday Book as Graensburgh.
 Until the early 20th century the name was spelt as Granborough.
 Its name was supposed by Eilert Ekwall to come from Anglo-Saxon Grēnbeorg = "green rounded hill", but the Domesday Book form points otherwise.
 It appears as Granborowe on the Christopher Saxton map of 1637.

 The former village school still stands.
 It closed in April 1974 and is now a private house.
 A stone plaque hidden on an east-facing wall has the inscription "Train up a child in the way he should go, and when he is old he will not depart from it" and the date 1840.
 The quotation is taken from the Book of Proverbs, chapter 22, verse 6.

 The first mention of a post office in the village is the issue in April 1847 of a type of postmark known as an undated circle (with the spelling Granborough).
 The post office and village shop closed on 4 April 1997.

 Notable residents

-Mark Pawsey, MP for Rugby since 2010.
+Mark Pawsey, former MP for Rugby.